Matthew0319LYH/COMP2210/README.md

- This repository would contain every lab and homework I accomplished for course COMP2210, 2015 fall semester.
+ This repository would contain every lab and homework I accomplished for course COMP2210, semester of 2015 fall.

- COMP2210 is a JAVA and data structure course for undergraduates.
+ COMP2210 is a JAVA II and Data Structure course for undergraduates.

  Good luck!